kubeflow/katib/pkg/ui/v1beta1/README.md

    - `--build-dir` - builded frontend directory.
    - `--port` - port to access Katib UI.
-   - `--db-manager-address` - Katib DB manager external IP address.
+   - `--db-manager-address` - Katib DB manager external IP and port address.

    For example, if you clone Katib repository to `/home` folder and use port-forwarding to expose `katib-db-manager`, run this command: